ddbj/www/policies-e.md

   * [Notification for research participants regarding our database activities for human data](/reaserch-participant-notification-e.html)

 ## Credits for Services and Data Use {#credit}
-When you are using contents, services and data provided in the website of Bioinformation and DDBJ Center (hereinafter referred to as 'Center'), you must give appropriate credit to Center and the provider of the contents, services and data.
+When you are using contents, services and data provided in the website of BioData Science Initiative (hereinafter referred to as 'Center'), you must give appropriate credit to Center and the provider of the contents, services and data.

 ### Website {#credit-for-website}
 When using any content on our website, you must describe the credit (type of license and copyright owner) for each content as recommended in [Creative Commons Attribution 4.0 International License (CC-BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en).

-### Citation of Bioinformation and DDBJ Center {#credit-for-center}
+### Citation of BioData Science Initiative {#credit-for-center}
-When citing the Bioinformation and DDBJ Center itself, please cite [the latest article for Center's activities in general](/references-e.html#ddbj).
+When citing the BioData Science Initiative itself, please cite [the latest article for Center's activities in general](/references-e.html#ddbj).

 ### Service {#credit-for-service}
 When you use a specific service provided by us, please cite the [original article for each service](/references-e.html).
 If the original article is not available, please cite the URL of each service.
 If such use is not equivalent to citing an article, please state one of the following example sentences with necessary changes as an acknowledgement.

 Japanese:
-本研究は、生命情報・DDBJセンターの [データベース、検索・解析サービス名] を利用しました。
+本研究は、バイオデータ研究拠点の [データベース、検索・解析サービス名] を利用しました。

 English:
-This research was performed using [database, search or analytical service name] of Bioinformation and DDBJ Center.
+This research was performed using [database, search or analytical service name] of BioData Science Initiative.

 If you announce your results obtained from using our supercomputer system, please state one of the following example sentences with necessary changes as an acknowledgement.